iquercorb/OpenModMan/README.md

  - Fix scrolling for Overlap and Dependencies in Package Properties Dialog.
  - Fix missing dialogs for package download errors.
  - New Uninstall tree - uninstall with dependencies - feature.
+ - New MD5 (md5sum) as default alogirthm for repository files checksum.

 0.9.8 (04-01-2022)